tejasvi2708/Python-Mini-Projects/README.md

 1.  **Guess the Number:** A number guessing game where you try to guess a randomly generated number.
 2.  **Guess the Word:** This program is a simple word-guessing game where the user has to guess the characters in a randomly selected word within a limited number of attempts.
 3.  **Hangman game:** The Hangman program randomly selects a secret word from a list of secret words and the user has to guess the word.
 The hint will also be given.
+4.  **Rock-Paper-Scissors:** The user gets the first chance to pick the option between Rock, paper, and scissors.
+After the computer select from the remaining two choices(randomly), the winner is decided as per the rules.

 ## Prerequisites